Coastal fortifications of Jersey: World War II coastal fortifications

-During World War II Nazi Germany constructed a considerable number of fortifications in the Channel Islands which form part of the Atlantic Wall.
-The Channel Islands were amongst the most heavily fortified parts of the Atlantic Wall, particularly Alderney which is the closest to France.
+During World War II, Nazi Germany constructed a considerable number of fortifications in the Channel Islands which form part of the Atlantic Wall.
+The Channel Islands were amongst the most heavily fortified parts of the Atlantic Wall, particularly Alderney which is the island closest to France.
 In Jersey, the fortifications include Hohlgangsanlage tunnels and artillery batteries such as Battery Moltke and Battery Lothringen.

 The most distinctive new structures the Germans built were the Marine Peilstand (MP) towers that they used to search for targets at sea.
 The Germans had intended to build nine towers, but only completed three.
 These towers are round and have five or more floors with observation embrasures, as well as defensive embrasures.
 MP1 is part of Battery Lothringen, MP2 overlooks Corbière lighthouse and is now known as the Radio Tower, and MP3 is part of Battery Moltke.
 The design of the towers inadvertently and somewhat ironically reflect the Bauhaus movement of Modernist architecture (1919-1933), a movement that the Nazis had tried to suppress.

 As well as building many new fortifications, the German forces made their own additions to some of the existing fortifications.
 These additions include gun emplacements and various types of bunkers.

 Organisation Todt built the fortifications using imported labour, primarily prisoners of war and workers deported from occupied countries.
 The Germans transported over 16,000 slave workers to the Channel Islands to build the fortifications.